MaciekLesiczka/bazof/README.md

 ## What Problem Does Azof Solve?

-Traditional data lakehouse formats allow time travel based on when data was written (processing time).
+Lakehouse formats typicaly allow time travel based on when data was written (processing time).
 Azof instead focuses on **event time** - the time when events actually occurred in the real world.
 This distinction is crucial for:

 - **Late-arriving data**: Process data that arrives out of order without rewriting history
 - **Consistent historical views**: Get consistent snapshots of data as it existed at specific points in time